roman-milk/roman-milk.github.io/the-black-wedding.md

  "You're a very lucky woman, Mandy," Vanessa said.
 Waiting for a reply that wasn't coming, Vanessa continued.
 "I didn't expect your husband to be so... sexy," she stated, looking at Zack with amusement in her eyes as he gave her an angry look in response.

  "Uhnnn..." groaned Mandy through closed eyes, barely feeling anything at this point.
-Smiling Report_Story #10
+Smiling 0